La Boum

 La Boum (English title: The Party or Ready for Love) is a 1980 French teen romantic comedy film directed by Claude Pinoteau and starring Sophie Marceau, appearing in her film début.
 Written by Danièle Thompson and Pinoteau, the film is about a thirteen-year-old French girl finding her way at a new high school and coping with domestic problems.
 The film earned 4,378,500 admissions in France and was an international box-office hit.
 The music was written by Vladimir Cosma, with Richard Sanderson singing the song "Reality".
 A sequel, La Boum 2, was released in 1982.

 Plot

 François, a dentist, and his wife Françoise, an illustrator, move to Paris and place their daughter Vic, aged 13, in one of the capital's best schools.
 Making friends, her free time becomes a whirl of discos, cinemas, and parties.

-François is contacted by Vanessa, a former lover, who insists he spends another night with her and, when he tries to go home, rings Françoise to say he is in hospital.
-Seeing through this ruse, Françoise kicks François out, smashes up Vanessa's shop, and starts an affair with Éric, one of Vic's teachers, who is then punched in the street by François.
+François is contacted by Vanessa, a former lover, who insists he spends a final night with her and, when he tries to go home, rings Françoise to say he was taken to a hospital with a broken leg.
+After keeping up that pretense for a while, François comes clean with his wife, who kicks him out, smashes up Vanessa's shop, and starts an affair with Éric, one of Vic's teachers, who is then punched in the street by François.